 “What choice of clothing attire would you be most comfortable/happy with for me to wear at your wedding?”

 As a matter of fact, they will likely find the fact that their wedding photographer involved them in the choice of what they should wear really unique.
 At the end of the day, you want to avoid the chance of doing anything that could remotely end up ruining any great memories of the couple’s special day.
 They also know that and asking them for their opinion on the matter will make them realize that you really do care about satisfying them.
+You can add this one to your regular set of questions for the future husband and wife.

 What do experienced wedding photographers generally wear to weddings?